 In the 16th century, there was a big change in the way some Christians worshipped God.
-Up until the 16th century most people were Roman Catholic and the Pope in Rome was the head of church.
+Up until the 16th century most people were Roman Catholic and the Pope in Rome was the head of all the Christian Church.

 In 1517, a German monk called Martin Luther led a breakaway from the Roman Catholic church.
 The new Christians called themselves ‘Protestants’ because they were protesting against the Roman 'Catholic' (meaning 'universal') Church, its teachings and its customs.